DrummerViking/tools/README.md

 Exchange Powershell tools mostly use in Exchange Online (Office 365)

 ## Search-GUI tool
-Allows admins to Search, Delete content from mailboxes.
+Allows admins to Search, export and Delete content from mailboxes.
 Also allows to Get RecoverableItems and Restore items.
 [File](/search-gui/)